 If you are a member of the public involved in an NIHR organisation, or in a research project funded by the NIHR, you can use the service.
-There are different ways you might be involved, such as in reviewing research funding applications, as a member of an NIHR board or panel, or working with an NIHR funded research team or study.

 The benefits advice service is free and confidential to use.
-When telephoning the service you will be able to speak to a specialist Welfare Benefits adviser at Citizens Advice Bedford.
+When contacting the service you will be able to speak to a specialist Welfare Benefits adviser at Citizens Advice Bedford.
 You will be required to provide information regarding your circumstances and then the benefits adviser will usually call you back.
 All information given is confidential and will not be shared with any third parties without your express written permission, including sharing any information with NIHR.

 - provides advice based on the benefits you are receiving, to help you decide if and how you want to get involved in research or receive payment for your involvement